- Secure Boot protects the Boot Loading only signed software; disabling it does not harm the hardwarebut it reduces pre-start safety.

 What if I can't find the option or it won't let me disable it?

-As we commented, Some devices do not expose the switch.
-To disable Secure Boot, or to hide it depending on the firmware mode.
+As we mentioned, some devices don't display the switch to disable Secure Boot or hide it depending on the firmware mode.
 Try switching between Simple/Advanced modes (F7 on many ASUS devices) and check Security/Boot/Authentication.

 Compatibility with graphics cards and other devices

-There are scenarios in which Installing certain GPUs or hardware may force Secure Boot to be disabled temporarily.
-If your device doesn't boot with Secure Boot enabled after the change, try disabling it, installing the device, and then re-enabling it to see if everything works.
+There are scenarios where installing certain GPUs or hardware can temporarily disable Secure Boot .
+If your computer doesn't boot with Secure Boot enabled after the change, try disabling it, installing the device, and then re-enabling it to see if everything works.

-Remember some third-party diagnostic or installation utilities They are also unsigned and will be locked with Secure Boot.
+Keep in mind that some third-party diagnostic or installation utilities are also unsigned and will be blocked by Secure Boot.
 Booting from USB with these tools usually requires temporarily disabling Secure Boot.

 Good practices to avoid confusion

-If your goal is to dual boot with Linux, Start with a Secure Boot compatible distro And only turn it off if absolutely necessary.
-This reduces friction with Windows 10/11 and prevents you from losing pre-boot protection.
+If your goal is to dual-boot with Linux, start with a distribution that supports Secure Boot and only disable it if absolutely necessary.
+This reduces conflicts with Windows 10/11 and prevents you from losing pre-boot protection.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.